mibrs/mibrs.github.io/_posts/23-03-07-Get-Started-With-Alice3-Part5.md

 One event handling demonstrates how to use the mouse, clicking moves the character across the scene.
 Furthermore, the test project demonstrates proximity and collision detection and how to use it.

-More explanations are given in the Alice 3 How-To Guide that I also uploaded to the [repository for this module](https://github.com/mibrs/Alice3Coding).
-Download the repository, you find an introduction about Events in part 4 of the handbook.
+More explanations are given in the Alice 3 How-To Guide that I also uploaded to the [repository for this module](https://github.com/mibrs/Alice3Coding)
+.
+Download the repository, you find an introduction about Events with some further explanations and examples in part 4 of the handbook.